 In this Part, you will create another Ansible playbook to configure IPv6 addressing on the C8000v router.

-1. Create a subdirectory named `host_vars` which will store variables of any device named in the inventory
+which will store variables of any device named in the inventory

 mkdir host_vars